sikofitt/php-getch/README.md

 # getch

-This simply uses the FFI extension to enable _getwch in Windows and an implimentation of _getwch on linux.
+This simply uses the FFI extension to enable _getch and _ungetch in Windows and linux.

 ```shell script
 $ composer require sikofitt/getch:dev-master